AreebaSalman/LIFE4137-Individual-Project/README.md

 Annotation was further refined in R using:

-biomaRt for gene annotation
+-biomaRt for gene annotation

-VariantAnnotation for VCF parsing
+-VariantAnnotation for VCF parsing

-ggplot2 and dplyr for visualization
+-ggplot2 and dplyr for visualization

 ## Data Availability